What is Schizoaffective Disorder?

 • Genetics – If you have a close family member (i.e. parent, sibling) with schizoaffective disorder, schizophrenia, or bipolar disorder, you’re more likely to struggle with it. ⁴

-• Stressful Events – Sometimes, symptoms of the condition develop after a person undergoes a stressful event. ⁵
+• Stressful Events – Sometimes, symptoms of the condition develop after a person undergoes a stressful or traumatic event. ⁵

-• Substance Abuse Disorder – Certain mind-altering drugs may worsen symptoms of those with or susceptible to schizoaffective.
-However, it’s unlikely drug use itself will cause this condition. ⁶
+• Substance Use Disorder – Certain mind-altering drugs may worsen symptoms of those with or susceptible to schizoaffective.
+However, it’s unlikely that drug use itself will cause this condition. ⁶

 If you struggle with schizoaffective disorder, you’re at an increased risk of: